-- We used the product-moment correlation coefficient to measure the strength of a linear association between two variables. - But the product-moment correlation coefficient is less appropriate when the points on a scatter graph seem to follow a curve or when there are outliers on the graph. - The rank correlation coefficient is appropriate for those data.
+- The product-moment correlation coefficient is used to measure the strength of the linear association between two variables. - The product-moment correlation coefficient is less appropriate when the points on a scatter graph seem to follow a curve or when there are outliers on the graph.

-• The rank correlation coefficient is defined as:
+The rank correlation coefficient is appropriate for those data and it is defined as,